• SCVO

 • Full time

-• Remote: Home-based with the expectation of some travel to the Inspiring Scotland office in Edinburgh and across Scotland for team and external stakeholder meetings.
+• Remote: Home-based with the expectation of regular travel to the Inspiring Scotland office in Edinburgh and across Scotland to work with our partner charities and communities.
+Occasional evening and weekend work may be required.
+Current driving license required.

 Find out more